dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 1. **Why list explicit interactions, instead of the Client and GS negotiating interaction capabilities?**

     The Client knows what interactions it is capable of, and prefers.
 Telling the GS the interaction allows the GS to know what interaction the User will have.
 Knowing how the Client will transition the interaction will enable the GS to provider a better User experience.
 For example, the GS may want to provide a short URL if it knows the Client will be showing a QR code vs a redirect, or have a different layout if it is a popup vs a redirect.

+    \[Editor: are there use cases where the Client would want to provide a list of interaction types so the GS can select which one it can support? ]

 # Acknowledgments